 Fog, mist, and reduced visibility existed at the LZ at the time of the helicopter's arrival.
 Witnesses also observed that these same conditions were still present when the helicopter lifted off approximately 23 minutes later.
 The helicopter climbed vertically into cloud layer that was approximately 150 feet above ground level and disappeared when it turned left in a northbound direction toward AL11.
 Review of the recorded weather at Enterprise Municipal Airport (EDN), Enterprise, Alabama, located 4 nautical miles east of the accident site, at 0015, included winds from 120 degrees at 4 knots, 3 statute miles visibility in drizzle, overcast clouds at 3oo feet, temperature 17 degrees C, dew point 17 degrees C, and an altimeter setting of 29.97 inches of mercury."

 So, do you see a pattern?
-We get to the patient, and the weather gets worse, and for whatever reason we give it a shot.
+We get to the patient, and the weather gets worse, and for whatever reason, we give it a shot.
 None of these pilots were bad people.
 They weren't dumb.
 They were respected and liked and loved.
 And they certainly didn't walk out to their aircraft thinking "tonight's the night."
-And yet they all took off into weather that was bad enough so that even a medical crew member walking back from the bus to the aircraft should have been able to look up and realize that a VFR aircraft was in for trouble.
+And yet they all took off into weather that contributed to their deaths.

 Flights on the bubble put us at risk, in peril.
 I don't want you to be cut from the scope of our business, or removed from the group.